enheit/jessie-and-friends/check-the-state-of-the-folder.md

-Check the state of the folder
+# Check the state of the folder

+Impressions: 3/5

+Note:

+- There is no Jessie interaction
+- Not fun to read.
+Impovements required

+---

 I would lie if I said that passing instruction to Boopi would be simple as running a single command.
 So, it should be easy anyway but requires a few steps to be done before it.